-- a) witnesses: there may be other people who have information that supports your case.
-If so, they can come to your hearing and talk to the Tribunal. - b) other information: the member may discuss with you any extra evidence that may be needed.
-It is your responsibility to provide this. - c) submissions: the pre-hearing process will identify the issues in your case.
+- Witnesses: there may be other people who have information that supports your case.
+If so, they can come to your hearing and talk to the Tribunal. - Other information: the member may discuss with you any extra evidence that may be needed.
+It is your responsibility to provide this. - Submissions: the pre-hearing process will identify the issues in your case.
 Before the hearing, you will need to give the Tribunal submissions (written reasons why your appeal should be allowed) about each issue.
-Two copies of all submissions need to be provided to the Tribunal.

-We will tell you when you need to send us this information.
+We will tell you when you need to do these things.